Prenups And Postnups In Ohio: What To Know

-Prenuptial agreements (also called antenuptial agreements) are one of the most misunderstood aspects of family law.
+Prenuptial (also called antenuptial agreements) and postnuptial agreements are one of the most misunderstood aspects of family law.
 They can go a long way toward protecting a spouse’s rights and assets in the event of a divorce, dissolution or death, but they are not necessarily ironclad if they are not prepared and executed properly and timely.

-At Sowald Sowald Anderson Hawley & Johnson, we provide counsel and guidance for clients throughout Central Ohio regarding family legal issues, including prenuptial agreements.
-To clear up some of the misconceptions about prenuptial agreements and to help you better understand your rights, our prenuptial agreement attorneys have answered some of the most commonly asked questions about them.
+At Sowald Sowald Anderson Hawley & Johnson, we provide counsel and guidance for clients throughout Central Ohio regarding family legal issues, including prenuptial and postnuptial agreements.
+To clear up some of the misconceptions about prenuptial and postnuptial agreements and to help you better understand your rights, our prenuptial and postnuptial agreement attorneys have answered some of the most commonly asked questions about them.

 How do prenuptial agreements work in Ohio?

 A prenuptial agreement is a document created between two people before their marriage.
 It can address issues such as division of marital and separate property, spousal support and rights of inheritance in case of a divorce, dissolution or death of a spouse.

 How do I know if an Ohio court will uphold my prenup?